tevador/RandomJS/README.md

 #### Instructions
 1. Build the solution in Visual studio.
+1. Open the command prompt in the src directory.
+1. Run `npm install`.
-1. Run the javascript sandbox in the command prompt: `node sandbox.js`.
+1. Run the javascript sandbox: `node sandbox.js`.
 1. Run `Tevador.RandomJS.exe` or `Tevador.RandomJS.Crypto.exe` in a separate command prompt.

 ### Linux